EGI-Federation/eosc-data-transfer/README.md

 Add a new entry in the [configuration file](#configuration) under `proxy\transfer\services` for the new transfer service, with the following settings:

-- `name` is human-readable name of this transfer service.
+- `name` is the human-readable name of this transfer service.
 - `url` is the base URL for the REST client that will be used to call the API of this transfer service.
 - `class` is the canonical Java class name that implements the interface `TransferService` for this transfer service.
 - `timeout` is the maximum timeout in milliseconds for calls to the transfer service.